 Ways to Meet the Work Rules What to Send to DTA Employment For paid work: Verify income and the number of hours worked to DTA by submitting proof, such as pay stubs, a letter from the employer, or other proofs.
 For In-Kind/Unpaid Work: Send DTA proof such as a letter with a description of the arrangement and the number of hours the client worked.
 DTA Employment and Training Program Once connected to a program, fill out page one of the ABAWD Training Program Information Request form to authorize the release of training/education program information (like hours participated in the program per week) to DTA.
 Program staff must fill out page two of the form before it is sent to DTA.
-Volunteer/Community Service Once connected to community service, fill out a DTA participation report.
-MLRI will add DTA's procedures for verifying community service soon.
+Volunteer/Community Service Once connected to community service, fill out page 1 of DTA's Work Program Participation Form.
+Page 2 must be filled out by staff at the community service site.
 Call (888) 483-0255 for help with volunteer sites.